-of Scotland.
-That they succeeded in establishing them everywhere, we have no reason to believe.
+These facts enable us to form some idea of the arrangements for public worship, which our Reformers attempted to provide in all the Churches of That they succeeded in establishing Scotland. them everywhere, we have no reason to believe.
 But in many places, the scheme was carried out.
 In many towns and villages, the church-going bell was to be heard, not alone upon the Sabbath, but often, or even daily, through the week.
 The church was regarded, not simply as a place of weekly congregation, but as a sanctuary and asylum, always open to the solitary worshipper, who sought opportunity of quiet devotion.
 Frequently, too, was opportunity afforded of hearing the word read, and uniting with the assembly of the faithful in the hymn of praise and the voice of prayer.
 We love to look back on those days of open churches and daily worship.
-There were prevalent sins and errors in those days; ignorance and superstition yet remained to be rooted out; but in the measures adopted for their eradication, and the promoting of truth and godliness, we discover wisdom and judiciousness, unrestrained by the fear of infringing on established custom, or offending unconquerable prejudice.
+There were prevalent sins and errors in those days; ignorance and superstition yet remained to be rooted out; but in the measures adopted for their eradication, and the promoting of truth and godliness, we discover wisdom and judiit be duly observed in their bounds through the several months in the year;" but it does not appear that this action was followed up.-See Compendium of the Laws of the Church of Scotland, Part Second, p.
+164.

+ciousness, unrestrained by the fear of infringing on established custom, or offending unconquerable prejudice.